charmoniumQ/PROBE/docs/benchmark_suite/README.md

 We believe this work and the work it enables will address the practical concerns of a user wanting to use a provenance collector.

 \appendix

+# Notable provenance collectors

+- **CDE** is a record/replay tool proposed by Guo and Engler [@guoCDEUsingSystem2011].
+  During record, CDE  uses `ptrace` to intercept its syscalls, and copy relevant files into an archive.
+  During rerun, can use `ptrace` to intercept syscalls and redirect them to files in the archive.
+  PTU uses a modified version of CDE that works on all of our benchmarks, so we can use that as a proxy.

+- **ltrace** similar to strace, but it traces dynamic library calls not necessarily syscalls.
+  It still uses `ptrace`.

+- **strace** is a well-known system program that uses Linux's `ptrace` functionality to record syscalls, their arguments, and their return code to a file. strace even parses datastructures to write strings and arrays rather than pointers.
+  In this work, we use an strace configuration that captures all file-related syscalls but read/write[^read/write], file-metadata realated syscalls, socket- and IPC- related sycalls but send/recv, and process-related syscalls.

+  [^read/write]: We do not need to capture individual reads and writes, so long as we capture that the file was opened for reading/writing.

+- **fsatrace** reports file I/O using library-interpositioning, a technique where a program mimics the API of a standard library.
+  Programs are written to call into the standard library, but the loader sends those calls to the interpositioning library instead.
+  The interpositioning library can log the call and pass it to another library (possibly the "real" one), so the program's functionality is preserved.
+  This avoids some context-switching overhead of `ptrace`, since the logging happens in the tracee's process.

+- **CARE** is a record/replay tool inspired by CDE.
+  However, CARE has optimizations enabling it to copy fewer files, and CARE archives can be replayed using `chroot`, `lxc`, or `ptrace` (by emulating `chroot`); CDE only supports `ptrace`, which is slower than the other two.

+- **RR** [@ocallahanEngineeringRecordReplay2017] is a record/replay tool.
+  It captures more syscalls than just file I/O, including `getrandom` and `clock_gettime` and it is able to replay its recordings in a debugger.
+  Where other record/replay tools try to identify the relevant files, RR only memorizes the responses to each syscall, so it can only replay that exact code path.
+  CDE, CARE, ReproZip, PTU, and Sciunit allow one to replay a different binary or supply different inputs in the filesystem of an existing recording.

+- **ReproZip** is a record/replay inspired by CDE.
+  ReproZip archives can be replayed in Vagrant, Docker, Chroot, or natively.
+  Unlike other record/replay tools, ReproZip explicitly constructs the computational provenance graph.

+- **PTU** (Provenance-To-Use) is an adaptation of CDE which explicitly constructs the computational provenance graph.

+- **Sciunit** is a wrapper around PTU that also applies block-based deduplication.

 # Collection methods